Cancer Rehabilitation (Rehab)

 What is cancer rehab?

-Cancer rehab is a program that can help you prepare for cancer treatment, handle the side effects of your treatment, or help you heal after treatment.
-You may have many specialists on your rehab team such as:
+Cancer rehab is a program that can help you get ready for cancer treatment, manage your side effects during treatment, or help you heal after treatment.
+Your rehab team may include specialist such as:

 • Physiatrist (a doctor who works in rehab).